linzhicong0/dw/README.md

 # Description
-This repository is the core function of mulesoft dataweave implementation using golang
+This repository is the core function of mulesoft dataweave implementation using golang.

+# Go Version
+Support Golang 1.9+

+# Functions
 ### Working with Array
 - Filter
 - Map